commercetools/commercetools-email-retry-processor/README.md

 1. Fetch the current Emailobject by the given ID
 1. Check if the Emailobject is in state "pending"
-1. If true, send the emai:
+1. If true, send the email:
     - When the email delivery was successful
       - Delete current Emailobject
       - Set the Httpstatuscode "200" to the response